This post is part of a four-part series: Milestones, Gaps and Falling Behind. Find links to the rest of the series are at the bottom of this post.

-You don’t have gaps, milestones or “falling behind” with topical subjects because they don’t follow a linear, sequential pattern.
-Through a child’s school years, topical subjects move from idea to idea and these ideas are not necessarily done in any consecutive order.
+The topical subject are bodies of knowledge and don’t follow a linear, sequential pattern.
+Through a child’s school years, topical subjects move from idea to idea and these ideas are not necessarily done in consecutive order!

 Science